JCPandaz/Pokedex/README.md

-# WOP personal learning project
+# WIP personal learning project
 trying to create the "Pokedex", a database containing the information of Pokemon.

 # Future ideas